cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 of existing artifacts.
 An application can be created with the existing plugins included with CDAP or, if a user wishes, they can write a plugin to add their own capability.

+See the :ref:`reference section <cask-hydrator-plugins>` for details on the capabilities and behavior of each plugin.

 Properties
 ==========
 Each stage in a pipeline represents the configuration of a specific plugin, and that